udoprog/ptscan/README.md

 For the initial scan, this allows for the following optimization:
 * `value >= 1` - scans for non-zero memory addresses.

+# License

+This project bundles Adwaita icons parts of the GNOME Project under the Creative Commons Attribution-Share Alike 3.0 license (see [licenses]).

+You can find them at http://www.gnome.org